Chicago 16

-Chicago 16 is the thirteenth studio album by the American band Chicago, released on June 7, 1982.
+Chicago 16 is the thirteenth studio album, sixteenth overall by the American rock band Chicago, released on June 7, 1982.
 It is considered their "comeback" album because it was their first album to go platinum since 1978's Hot Streets.
-It made it into the Billboard 200 top ten, and produced their second number one single in the United States, "Hard to Say I'm Sorry."
+It made it into the Billboard 200 top ten, and produced their second number one single in the United States, "Hard to Say I'm Sorry".
 The album was certified gold by the Recording Industry Association of America (RIAA) in August, 1982, two months after its release, and platinum in December, 1982.
 "Hard to Say I'm Sorry" was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.

 Chicago 16 was the first album in a decade-long association with their new label Warner Bros.
 Records; the band's first project to be produced by David Foster, who has been called the "key" to their comeback; their first album to include some songs exclusively by composers outside of the group; and is also the first album since Chicago VII (1974) not to feature Laudir de Oliveira as a band member.
-It is also the first studio album to be released two years after the previous, as previous studio album were released annually.
+It is also the first studio album to be released two years after the previous, as previous studio albums were released annually.

 Background

 The band brought in Sons of Champlin founder Bill Champlin as keyboardist and singer.
 The group also retained Chris Pinnick from the Chicago XIV sessions.
 Through the band's manager, Jeff Wald, and on suggestion of Danny Seraphine, producer David Foster would make contact with the band.
+Jeff Wald was dismissed as manager and the band enlisted Irving Azoff and Howard Kaufman as their new managers shortly thereafter.